 Now, if you’re confused right now asking yourself what in the hell does any of this has to do with the shooting death of Nipsey Hussle in L.A. last week, don’t worry.
 No you’re not going crazy, nor are you missing some key detail that’s blatantly obvious to everyone else.
 To be short and concise, hundreds of thousands of people across the world subscribe to the belief of a long and complicated conspiracy theory that Nipsey Hussle was assassinated as part of a wide-ranging cover-up plot sanctioned by the pharmaceutical, medical, and regulatory agencies before he could complete his documentary of Dr. Sebi and his ‘triumph’ over the pharmaceutical industry.
 In turn, the conspiracy theory has only given more fuel to run on, largely in part due to another persistent urban myth that a large number of holistic doctors have died in recent years under suspicious circumstances (this myth has been debunked by Snopes and derided as ruse propagated by Erin Elizabeth, the founder of the website Health Nut News).
 While it’s laughable to a fair amount of people to think that a Hip-Hop artist like Nipsey Hussle was somehow the key figure that was going to ‘bring down’ the entire pharmaceutical industry through the release of a documentary covering the decades old trial of a quack new-age medicinal healer; for hundreds of thousands of others, not only do they take this query seriously, they genuinely believe it!
 And when I say hundreds of thousands I really mean hundreds of thousands.
 A video uploaded to YouTube on April 1st 2019 entitled ‘This INTERVIEW MADE Nipsey Hussle A MARKED Man!
 (2019 – 2020)’ has already racked up over half a million views.
 Another, entitled ‘Nipsey Hussle Shot and Killed – Find out why!
 Dr Sebi Conspiracy’ uploaded just the day before on March 31st, literally the very same day Nipsey Hussle was killed has amassed over three-million views as the date of this publication!
 And this is far from being the only false rumor to spread about Nipsey Hussle following his death either.
 In the days that followed in the wake of his passing, rumors began to circulate of news that rapper Jay-Z had set up a fifteen million trust fund for Nipsey Hussle’s kids.
 However, when reporters began investigating it was soon proven false and concluded that the sourceless claim originated from an obscure Hip-Hop blog that was created mainly to sell advertising and had a history of spreading sensationalist news.

-Whether or not these conspiracy theories are started in genuine concern or good faith is besides the point, what does matter however, is the propensity for hundreds of thousands, sometimes even millions of people to casually or even eagerly abet in their proliferation across the internet which in turn results in confusion, uncertainly, doubt and ultimately ignorance in the realm of the real world.
-Normally I don’t enter into the realm of conspiracy theorists to debate anymore, I don’t think its productive; and sadly I don’t expect concrete facts and evidence to dissuade hardcore conspiracy theorists.
+Whether or not these conspiracy theories are started in genuine concern or good faith is besides the point, what does matter however, is the propensity for hundreds of thousands, sometimes even millions of people to casually or even eagerly abet in their proliferation across the internet which in turn results in confusion, uncertainty, doubt and ultimately ignorance in the realm of the real world.
+Normally I don’t enter into the realm of conspiracy theorists to debate anymore, I don’t think it’s productive, and sadly I don’t expect concrete facts and evidence to dissuade hardcore conspiracy theorists anyway.
 That just simply isn’t how their belief system works.
-What they pick and choose to acknowledge largely depends on their biases, and in a self-fulfilling prophecy they craft these theories around their already pre-existing biases and notions that effectively to reinforce them.
+What they pick and choose to acknowledge largely depends on their biases, and in a self-fulfilling prophecy, they craft these theories around their already pre-existing biases and notions that effectively to reinforce them.
 By in large most conspiracies are at best scant in the facts and evidence; and seldom hold up under the pressure of thoughtful, principled, critical analysis.
-At the end of the day they are misinformation campaigns, and the point of modern day misinformation isn’t to just misinform or push an agenda.
-It is designed to also exhaust the public’s critical thinking on a mass and individual level, to muddy waters and annihilate truth.
-Misinformation is designed not only to obliterate truth, but to destroy any sense of belief or confidence in the very concept of objective truth.
+At the end of the day, they are misinformation campaigns, and the point of modern day misinformation isn’t to just misinform or push an agenda.
+It is designed to also exhaust the public’s critical thinking on a mass and individual level, to muddy waters and to annihilate truth.
+Misinformation is designed not only to obliterate truth but to destroy any sense of belief or confidence in the very concept of objective truth.
 It is meant to sow and spread the seeds of confusion and chaos, so that even when the truth is reported it is almost always surely lost and swallowed up in a sea of half-truths, lies, fabrications, hoaxes and baseless, flagrant conspiracy theories that are tailor made to continually turn a wheel of perpetual confusion and disillusionment.
 Sharing patently false and easily debunked almost theorist does more than just merely misinform, they destroy the institution of public consensus.
-When we can’t even come to agreement on simple things that are obvious and clear as day, staring us right in the face; then how can we possibly expect to tackle complicated and nuanced matters in our society?
-When everything is a ‘conspiracy’, eventually nothing, even real cover-ups and atrocities committed by the elite and powerful are conspiracies.
+When we can’t even come to an agreement on simple things that are obvious and clear as day, staring us right in the face; then how can we possibly expect to tackle complicated and nuanced matters in our society?
+When everything is a ‘conspiracy’, eventually nothing, even real cover-ups, and atrocities committed by the elite and powerful are conspiracies any longer.
 When everything, even obvious inherent truths are up for debate; then even obvious injustices and abuses of power are eventually disregarded as normal.
 Now I get it, nobody wants to believe that their favorite artist or that an amazing human was cruelly and needlessly murdered over gang violence or some petty, senseless personal dispute.
-But, for all insensitive purposes it appears that this is exactly what happened.
-And it’s tempting for people to buy into the belief that people they respect, admire and look up to were silenced for more noble causes like their beliefs, words and actions; than to accept the fact that often times people’s lives are taken for the most petty and trivial circumstances.
+But, for all insensitive purposes, it appears that this is exactly what happened.
+And it’s tempting for people to buy into the belief that people they respect, admire and look up to were silenced for more noble causes like their beliefs, words, and actions; than to accept the fact that oftentimes people’s lives are taken for the pettiest and most trivial of circumstances.

 Is it true that many Hip-Hop artists in the past have died very suddenly and tragically?
-Yes, absolutely, however this alone does not mean that every death regardless of how tragic, untimely or unexpected it may be is part of some larger, nefarious to systemically target and assassinate specific Hip-Hop artists.
+Yes, absolutely.
+However, this alone does not mean that every death regardless of how tragic, untimely or unexpected it maybe is part of some larger, nefarious to systemically target and assassinate specific Hip-Hop artists.
 But, for many this is not only an easy conclusion for many to jump to; to them its the obvious one.
 Hip-Hop by its very nature is and has been a very rebellious and anti-establishment art form.
-Birthed in the deepest, darkest corners of the Bronx, innovated by children that had to endure failing schools, dilapidated housing, survive gangs, drug dealers, junkies and crooked cops; it comes as no surprise that Hip-Hop has historically been critical of U.S. institutions that have not only been historically biased and unfair; but, systematically designed to be purposefully harmful and unimaginably cruel to communities color.
+Birthed in the deepest, darkest corners of the Bronx, innovated by children that had to endure failing schools, dilapidated housing, survive gangs, drug dealers, junkies, and crooked cops.
+It comes as no surprise that Hip-Hop has historically been critical of U.S. institutions that have not only been historically biased and unfair; but, systematically designed to be purposefully harmful and unimaginably cruel to communities color.
 From Public Enemy, N.W.A., Tupac Shakur, Dead Prez, Immortal Technique and so many others have seen their livelihoods targeted for infusing lyrics and messages that are critical of the ruling status quo in their music.
-So, whenever artists who are even the slightest bit critical of these institutions in their music befall some tragic fate; it’s a easy leap for many to each that they were targeted for their said criticism or actions in the community.
-Especially when deaths happen in peculiar or suspicious circumstances and concrete facts and details are scant.
+So, whenever artists who are even the slightest bit critical of these institutions in their music befall some tragic fate; it’s an easy leap for many to reach that they were targeted for their said criticism or actions in the community.
+Especially when deaths happen in peculiar or suspicious circumstances and concrete facts and details are scant in the immediate aftermath.
 There is a fine line between cautious skepticism and blindly parroting meritless talking points echoed in factually bankrupt conspiracy theories.
 As a person who outside of music very regularly writes about cases of police misconduct and other abuses of authority by those in high ranking positions of power, I more than understand the need for healthy skepticism when regarding statements made by law enforcement.
 Especially when said statements are those regarding people and communities that authority has historically been abusive and antagonistic towards.
-However, we can’t allow this rightly merited weariness of official statements authority lower the bar so low that we completely abandon critical thought and are unable sniff out the most obvious and blatant bullshit when it is so obvious and in our faces.
+However, we can’t allow this rightly merited weariness of official statements from authority to lower the bar so low that we completely abandon critical thought and are unable to sniff out the most obvious and blatant bullshit when it is so obvious and in our faces.
 Obscuring the death of Nipsey Hussle and other artists who have died with baseless and flimsy conspiracy theories does nothing to help their legacy.
-In fact, if anything it only helps obscure and deflect the attention that rightfully belongs on their legacies and perhaps even help prevent future tragedies.
+In fact, if anything it only helps obscure and deflects the attention that rightfully belongs on their legacies and could perhaps even help prevent future tragedies.
 We owe to these artists and their loved ones to not perpetuate myths, fallacies and lies that only contribute in confusion and ignorance; and ultimately it starts with us holding ourselves responsible in not abetting in its proliferation.